-In early September, the department will send out a list of the names of faculty members and PhD students who are looking for research assistants and descriptions of their projects.
-There is no pre-registration during the spring registration period for these research positions.
-More information about research credit can be found on the Opportunities page and on the Registration Information page on the departmental website.
+In early September, the department will post on the wiki page the names of faculty members and PhD students who are looking for research assistants and descriptions of their projects There is no pre-registration during the April registration period for these research positions.
+More information about research credit can be found on the Opportunities and Registration Information pages of the website.

-The department occasionally receives requests for research assistants from other divisions of the University.
-We generally post these announcements on the wiki which you should check periodically for new announcements.
+We also occasionally receive requests for research assistants from other divisions of the University.
+We also post these announcements on the wiki which you should check periodically for new announcements.